-I received a Hawthornden Fellowship for my poetry and have given readings in Dartington (Ways With Words), Exeter, Norwich, London, Zurich and various other places.
-I was a founding member of Wordcircus and am a member of Weir Poets
+I received a Hawthornden Fellowship for my poetry and have given readings at Ways With Words (Dartington), Exeter, Norwich, London, Zurich and various other venues.

 Reviews of BORK!